samis-dv/docker/README.md

 <p>&nbsp;</p>

-> **Warning**: container support is experimental and we're still gathering some more feedback from the community.
+> **Warning**: container support is *HIGHLY* experimental and we're still gathering feedback from the community.
 You can raise issues or ping us in #docker channel on [Slack](https://slack.directus.io).

 # Overview